lneely/pcloudcc-lneely/README.md

 This version of pcloudcc is independently maintained by me, whose only affiliation with pCloud is as a user of their services.
 As of June 2024, the console-client repo (https://github.com/pcloudcom/console-client) seems to have been inactive for several years.
 This was an attractive alternative for myself and other like-minded weirdos who don't enjoy unneeded GUIs, and it is a shame to see it abandoned.

+## Security Notice

+While security enhancements are currently being planned, you should be aware that this program currently stores your password and crypto password as an unencrypted string in memory (see: [pclsync_lib.cpp](https://github.com/lneely/pcloudcc-lneely/blob/main/pclsync_lib.cpp).
+Advise running this program only on a host that you trust and do not share with anyone else.

 ## Validating Your Device

 pCloud requires "first time" validation for all devices.
 In the standard use case, where the user is running `pcloudcc` on the same host s/he normally works on, this can be completed by simply logging into pcloud.com using the web browser (and often, it already has been).
 Non-standard use cases (e.g., running `pcloudcc` on a remote server) require a different approach.